rskschrom/aws_nexrad/README.md

 git clone https://github.com/rskschrom/aws_nexrad.git
 </pre></code>

-The boto3 python package is required for this code to work.
-It can be installed with:
+Numpy and the boto3 python package are required for this code to work. boto3 can be installed with:

 `easy_install --user boto3`